Nyr/openvpn-install/README.md

 If your server **and** your client have OpenVPN 2.3.x or higher, use *latest*.
 If your server **or** your client have OpenVPN 2.2.x or lower, use *legacy*.

+I made two versions to make sure you can get the best encryption possible, but also to support most devices as possible.

 #Latest (OpenVPN 2.3.x)

 It will work for :